-Information on your voter registration affidavit will be used by elections officials to send you official information on the voting process, such as the location of your polling place and the issues and candidates that will appear on the ballot.
+Information on your Voter Registration Card will be used by elections officials to send you official election information, such as the State Voter Guide and the County Sample Ballot and Voter Information Pamphlet containing your polling place location and information about measures and candidates that will appear on your ballot.

 Commercial use of voter registration information is prohibited by law and is a misdemeanor.

-Voter information may be provided to a candidate, a ballot measure committee, or other persons for election, scholarly, journalistic, political, or governmental purposes, as determined by the Secretary of State.
+Voter information may be provided after an application is completed to a candidate for office, a ballot measure committee, or other person for election, scholarly, journalistic, political, or governmental purposes, as determined by the Secretary of State.
 Driver's license and social security numbers, or your signature as shown on your voter registration card, cannot be released for these purposes.

 If you have any questions about the use of voter information or wish to report suspected misuse of such information, please call the Secretary of State's Voter Protection and Assistance Hotline.
 Certain voters facing life-threatening situations may qualify for confidential voter status.
 For more information, please click here to contact the Secretary of State's Safe At Home program.